fix8group/nexmosphere-rfid/README.md

 # RFID table: reader specifications and installation

-This guide is for set builders looking to integrate a Nexmosphere RFID reader into built element for exhibition use.
+This guide is for set builders looking to integrate a Nexmosphere RFID reader into built element for exhibition use, based on the software and control systems developed by Fix8Group.

 ## Schematic